Have you ever wondered how your health care provider can determine if you are fighting off an infection or experiencing inflammation?

 Inflammation can be caused by a variety of conditions, including:

 “The CRP test is increasingly being used to determine the risk for heart disease,” Dr. Young said.
-“With heart disease, CRP levels tend to be elevated and continue to increase as the disease progresses.”
+“With cardiovascular disease, CRP levels tend to be elevated and continue to increase as the disease progresses.”

 What are the pros and cons of CRP testing?